 - Onion chives – a touch of green to brighten up the dish and complement all the base flavors with its mild and sweet oniony flavor.

-- Bucatini – long thick chewy noodles with a hole in the center, the ultimate noodles to serve with this vegan pasta sauce in my honest opinion.
-They have the perfect texture and chewiness to hold up such a rich thick sauce.
+- What are Bucatini Noodles?
+Long thick chewy noodles with a hole in the center.
+Think thicker spaghetti with a hole, bucatini are technically fun pasta straws.
+They have the perfect texture and chewiness to hold up to such a rich thick sauce, absolutely delicious!

 - Can i make it creamy? – If desired add about 1/2 cup of cashew cream at the very end to turn this into a pink creamy sauce.